 At a Glance

 ▲▲▲ Stradun Stroll Charming walk through Dubrovnik's vibrant Old Town, ideal for coffee, ice cream, and people-watching.

-▲▲▲ Town Walls Scenic mile-long walk along top of 15th-century fortifications encircling the city.
+▲▲▲ City Walls Scenic mile-long walk along top of 15th-century fortifications encircling the city.

 ▲▲▲ Mount Srđ Napoleonic fortress above Dubrovnik with spectacular views and a modest museum to the recent war.

 ▲ Franciscan Monastery Museum Tranquil cloister, medieval pharmacy-turned-museum, and a century-old pharmacy still serving residents today.